 Renate is a member of the National Genealogical Society, the North Carolina Genealogical Society (Publicity Director), the Afro-American Genealogical and Historical Society (member of National Editorial Board and Vice-President and Newsletter Editor for the Hampton Roads Chapter), and several North Carolina local societies.
 She is also a member of the lineage society, “Sons and Daughters of the United States Middle Passage.”
 Renate cohosts “Let’s Talk North Carolina Genealogy,” an online platform and YouTube show, presenting genealogy programing and virtual events for North Carolina researchers; and she has served as panelist and guest on numerous web shows and podcasts.
 Renate has provided genealogy education for George Washington’s Mount Vernon, Norfolk State University, The College of William and Mary and for NASA.
 Her research has been featured on PBS Radio and in a National Geographic cover story and podcast.
 Renate provides coaching and consultation services for clients seeking assistance with genealogical research and continues to engage in project work for various organizations and institutions.

 Renate lectures on a variety of genealogy topics but specializes in teaching beginning to intermediate research methodology and sharing specific techniques for researching ancestors of color – both pre- and post-Emancipation.
-She is a retired elementary school educator, mother of two daughters, and grandmother of three beautiful granddaughters (and a grand dog).
+She is a retired elementary school educator, mother of two daughters, and grandmother of four beautiful granddaughters (and a grand dog).